sofiadarkeweb/what-for-dinner/README.md

 ## What I would like to develop

 Initially the plan was also to have a user register and login, which I started but put aside for now.
-That would be good if anyone else would like to use the app.
+The I would include a JWT token and use that for authentication.
+This would be good if anyone else would like to use the app.

 For now in the frontend I can only create (POST) a new dish and read (GET) what already exist in the database, but I can't delete or update (PUT and DELETE).
 This exist in the backend but is not in the frontend, that will be added.